 It Could be a More Gradual Event

-Take the trade wars between China and the USA in recent years.
+Take the US freezing Russia foreign currency reserves after the invasion of Ukraine.
 Ructions like these could encourage China to avoid using the US dollar to settle their international balance of payments.
 This could prompt other nations to confront the US and see less and less use of the dollar.

 Of course, all currencies today are priced with the USD as the reference point.
 And anyone with a cursory understanding of monetary history will know that this is a floating or elastic reference point.